Jaeger-LeCoultre Reverso Price Guide

 sunmoon

 The Reverso Sun and Moon is a thing of beauty.
-The scratch-resistant sapphire dial features the phases of the moon and an indicator of whether it’s night or day.
+The scratch-resistant sapphire dial features the phases of the moon and an indicator of whether its night or day.
 On the reverse side, you can see the intricate, hand-finished movement.
-The Sun and Moon is available with a case made of either yellow gold or pink gold, and stainless steel, while wearers have the choice of either a leather strap or a metal bracelet.
+The Sun and Moon is available with case made of either yellow gold or pink gold, and stainless steel, while wearers have the choice of either a leather strap or a metal bracelet.
 The different materials account in part for the range of Reverso prices in the pre-owned market.

 Reverso Duo Face Day Night GMT (gold) 270.1.54